Cosmos Hotel: Overview

 The hotel, with 1,777 rooms, is the largest hotel in Russia.
 Cosmos Hotel, which is owned by Sistema, is located at Prospect Mira, 150 in Moscow.

+In 2024 the Cosmos Hotel Group took the 2nd place in the Forbes ranking of the largest hotel chains.

 History

-The official opening ceremony took place on 18 July 1979 and was attended by prominent politicians, businessmen, and stars of the Soviet system.
+The opening ceremony took place on 18 July 1979 and was attended by prominent politicians, businessmen, and stars of the Soviet system.
 Special guest singer Joe Dassin performed at the opening.

 In popular culture

 The Cosmos Hotel was a location in the Russian movie Day Watch.

 Footage of the Kosmos hotel was used in the BBC documentary Russia 1985–1999: TraumaZone by Adam Curtis.
 The running tap water was brown in colour.